 But the pH above 12.5 and alkalinity above 120 parts per million of a pool is termed an alkaline pool.
 The high alkalinity of the pool can lead to problems ranging from cloudiness in the pool to skin, eyes, ear issues while swimming, and an unstable pH.

 It is safe to swim in a pool even in high alkalinity only if chlorine and pH are maintained and cautions like goggles and earplugs are used while swimming to prevent the direct contact of eyes with water and limit your time in the pool.

-High alkalinity also increases the calcium levels in the pool, which makes it a breeding ground for bacteria, parasites, fungi, and algae that are not only dangerous but could be fatal if persisted for a longer duration.
+High alkalinity also increases the calcium levels in the pool, making it a breeding ground for bacteria, parasites, fungi, and algae that are dangerous and could be fatal if persisted for a longer duration.